Céline Dion Makes Her First Public Appearance Since Announcing Her Stiff-Person Syndrome Diagnosis

-In an emotional Instagram post this morning, Céline Dion announced she would be postponing her 2023 spring tour to 2024 and canceling eight of her summer 2023 shows altogether, citing health concerns.
+In December, Dion announced she would be postponing her 2023 spring tour to 2024 and canceling eight of her summer 2023 shows altogether, citing health concerns.
+Then in May 2023, she cancelled the tour altogether.

 "I've been dealing with problems with my health for a long time, and it's been really difficult for me to face these challenges and to talk about everything that I've been going through . . .
-It hurts me to tell you that I won't be ready to restart my tour in Europe in February," Dion captioned the announcement video.
+It hurts me to tell you that I won't be ready to restart my tour in Europe in February," Dion captioned the announcement video in December.

 In the video, Dion disclosed that she's been diagnosed with "a very rare neurological condition called stiff-person syndrome, which affects something like one in a million people."